Dalton and Tomich white logo

 The 3-Step Riparian Rights Process

-If you find yourself facing a riparian rights dispute, we will walk you through a three-step process to help you understand your options and defend your rights.
+If you face a riparian rights dispute, we will walk you through a three-step process to help you understand your options and defend your rights.

 a sidewalk alongside the bay with a bridge